nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/content-repository/available-facets.md

 ## Orderable

-This should be set on folderish types for which maintaining the order of children is important.
-(CoreSession.orderBefore can be used only on documents contained in orderable folders.)
+This should be set on `Folderish` types for which maintaining the order of children is important. (`CoreSession#orderBefore` can be used only on documents contained in `Orderable` folders.)

 ## Picture

-This facet should be set on any type which you want to store a picture.
-It comes with the `file` and&nbsp;`picture`&nbsp;schemas.
+This facet should be set on any type in which you want to store a picture.
+It comes with the `file` and `picture` schemas.

 ## Publishable